jhanink/javascript-things/README.md

 ### Arrays

-* An array is of type 'object', console.log(typeof([])).
+* An array is of type 'object', but is printed as '[]' as opposed to '{}'.
 Check it using Array.isArray().
-* Contrast that with the "array-like" arguments object of a regular function, which can be converted to an array with Array.from(arguments)
+* The 'arguments' object of a regular function is an 'array-like' object that prints '{}'.
+It is an iterable object that can be converted to an array with 'Array.from(arguments)'

 ```
 babel-node arrays.js